Factors

 - Widowed

 Here we know that the possible values for marital status are .
-These values are predefined and distinct and are called levels
+These values are predefined and distinct and are called levels.

 Creating Factors

-in the form of a vector.
+Factors can be created using the factor() function.
+This function takes all the levels in the form of a vector.
 Let’s dive right into the code.

-We can check whether a variable is a factor or not by the function is.factor()
+We can check whether a variable is a factor or not by the function is.factor().

 Factors are closely related to vectors, i.e., factors are stored as integer vectors.